StuAtGit/DisneyTest/README.md

 #### Spring Boot

 Yes, this is (pretty much) my first time with spring boot.
+(Not my first time with Spring, though)
 Why?
 Because the motivations that resulted in the creation of spring boot, motivated me off of spring for everything except DI before Spring Boot came out, and then